 Cost rates represent what it costs your business to employ people, including salary and overhead costs.
 These rates are used to calculate the actual cost of delivering projects.

-The difference between these rates determines your project’s profit margin (except in the case of fee-based budgets (fixed-price projects), where you can choose between two different margin calculation options.
+The difference between these rates determines your project’s profit margin (except in the case of fixed fee budgets (fixed-price projects), where you can choose between two different margin calculation options.

 Rate hierarchy